-IEBA will award more than 20 scholarships in 2017.
 Students enrolled in accredited entertainment business programs at five universities (Belmont University, Middle Tennessee State University, New Mexico State University, Murray State University, and John Brown University) are eligible to receive funds from IEBA’s permanently-endowed scholarships.
 These scholarships honor two of IEBA’s founders, Hap Peebles and Don Romeo, as well as industry leaders J.P.
 Williams, George Moffett, Barbara Hubbard, Barry Jeffrey, Mike Smardak, Steve Tolman, Terry Elam, and Charlie Daniels.

 Achievement in Campus Programming Scholarship